Scupine

 Holy cow - Culver City will be one happy place.
 What an amazing idea - art to create optimism in an entire city.
 Heady stuff.

-The Culver City Times is the social network and information outlet for Culver City.
+The Culver City Times is the news and social network for Culver City.
 Stay informed.
 Join now!

 • Got news you think everyone should know?
 Blog it.